Leonardo da Vinci: Engineering and inventions

 Leonardo was fascinated by the phenomenon of flight for much of his life, producing many studies, including Codex on the Flight of Birds (c.
 1505), as well as plans for several flying machines, such as a flapping ornithopter and a machine with a helical rotor.
-A 2003 documentary by British television station Channel Four, titled Leonardo's Dream Machines, various designs by Leonardo, such as a parachute and a giant crossbow, were interpreted and constructed.
+In a 2003 documentary by British television station Channel Four, titled Leonardo's Dream Machines, various designs by Leonardo, such as a parachute and a giant crossbow, were interpreted and constructed.
 Some of those designs proved successful, whilst others fared less well when tested.
-Similarly, a team of engineers built ten machines designed by Da Vinci in the 2009 American television series Doing DaVinci, including a fighting vehicle and a self-propelled cart.
+Similarly, a team of engineers built ten machines designed by Leonardo in the 2009 American television series Doing DaVinci, including a fighting vehicle and a self-propelled cart.

 Research performed by Marc van den Broek revealed older prototypes for more than 100 inventions that are ascribed to Leonardo.
 Similarities between Leonardo's illustrations and drawings from the Middle Ages and from Ancient Greece and Rome, the Chinese and Persian Empires, and Egypt suggest that a large portion of Leonardo's inventions had been conceived before his lifetime.
 Leonardo's innovation was to combine different functions from existing drafts and set them into scenes that illustrated their utility.
 By reconstituting technical inventions he created something new.

 In his notebooks, Leonardo first stated the 'laws' of sliding friction in 1493.
 His inspiration for investigating friction came about in part from his study of perpetual motion, which he correctly concluded was not possible.
 His results were never published and the friction laws were not rediscovered until 1699 by Guillaume Amontons, with whose name they are now usually associated.
 For this contribution, Leonardo was named as the first of the 23 "Men of Tribology" by Duncan Dowson.